-Striking the concrete
+Striking the DIY concrete patio

 Move a strikeoff (example above- a straight wood 2x4) across the form to level the concrete.
 On large jobs, do this batch-by-batch, rather than after all the cement is placed.
 Move the board slowly along the form, using a side-to-side, sawing motion; be sure to make two passes.
 Even on narrow forms, two people will make the work faster and more efficient.
 If necessary, a third person can shovel extra concrete into any corners to save time.

 If you're working on a very small walkway leading to your patio, you can skip this step.)
 After striking off, use a darby or bull float-depending on the size of your project-for the initial finishing, to smooth down high spots and fill small hollows left after striking off.

 Use the darby (above, left) on small DIY concrete projects.
 Move it in overlapping arcs, then repeat with overlapping straight, side-to-side strokes.
 Keep the tool flat, don't let it dig in.
 For larger jobs, use a bull float (above, right).
 Push it away from you with its leading edge raised slightly.
 Pull it back nearly flat; overlap your passes.